carlosdummy14/excelfile-read/README.md

 # Package Validator

-This app read a ".xlsx" file and validate structure and consistency around tree sheets./ I know that is something specific for me, but is good for learn.
+This app read a ".xlsx" file and validate structure and consistency around tree sheets.
+I know that is something specific for me, but is good for learn.

 ### Task List